 When it comes to weight loss, that number on the scale seems to hold a lot of power.
-If it's not budging, frustration might set in.
+If it's not budging, frustration sets in.
 But sometimes the number on the scale isn't the best way to measure progress.
-If you're losing inches, but not weight, with your diet and exercise program, you're losing fat and gaining muscle, which is a good thing.
-If you're concerned with your progress on your weight-loss program, consult your doctor for guidance and suggestions.
+If you're staying on track with your diet and exercise program, you're most likely losing fat but gaining muscle -- and that's a good thing.

 Video of the Day